 Residents living in estates are being consulted for their views on the proposals on the surrounding public highway roads only.
 Should the proposals be introduced in the surrounding public roads, all residents (including those in private and estate roads) who reside within this area would be eligible to purchase a parking permit for the area.
-Lambeth Housing have already undertaken a separate consultation to manage parking on Lambeth Housing Estates within the vicinity to ensure the estates are protected from any possible parking displacement from the highway.
+If proposals are introduced in this area, Lambeth Housing intends to undertake a separate consultation to manage parking on Lambeth Estates roads to ensure the estates are protected from any possible parking displacement from the highway.